 Bruising (or pupurea) is a common side-effect of many cosmetic laser treatments, for example laser hair removal or laser skin resurfacing.
 Several studies have found that products containing at least 1% w/w vitamin K shorten the length of time that skin is reddish-purple when these products are applied after laser treatment (2, 3, 4).

 Vitamin K may also be applied to other skin areas that may benefit from bruise-reduction.
 For example, a cream containing 2% vitamin K, 0.1% retinol and 0.1% vitamins C and E has been shown to have a moderate effect on reducing dark circles under eyes (5).

 Topical vitamin K has also been shown to promote the healing of wounds (6).

 Topical application of vitamin K is unlikely to have any effect on systemic blood clotting, as it has no known toxicity in overdose.
 Any small amounts that may be absorbed across the skin must be significantly diluted before they can exert any effect where coagulation factors are activated in the liver.

-As with all of our products, we can custom-make your Vitamin K product to suit your skin type and requirements.
 If you have any questions or would like to make an order, please don’t hesitate to contact us.